Ready to create a website for your virtual assistant business but haven’t a clue where to begin?

 - You don’t own your site.
 If something happens and one of these companies closes down, you’ll need to rebuild your site elsewhere.
 It’s likely not going to happen, but it’s a possibility.

 - You are limited by what the platform offers.
-You can only do so much customizing which can be very frustrating when you want something specific but it’s not available.
+You can only do so much customizing, which can be very frustrating when you want something specific, and it’s not available.
 For me, that’s a really big downside.

 Now that you know your options, what did you choose?